 Software Design Review

+I'm a regular reader of a Philip Greenspun's blog.
 He has written an interesting article on the subject of 'Software Design Review'.

+The problem he tries to tackle is a classic in the field of software development: how can non-technical management manage a software project.
+It sounds a bit silly, but it really is a problem.
+Small and large software project all over the world fail miserably for years, and still are failing.
 From small 'in company' projects, to big government funded undertakings, the reality anno 2009 still is that these projects are delivered not in the given time budget, often perform poorly, do not function properly, etc...

 Philip Greenspun's argues that the software development process is too opaque, and that it needs proper third party design review at the start, during and at the end of the project.